ansible/workshops/exercises/ansible_smart_mgmt/0-setup/README.md

 Exercise
 --------

-## 1\.
+#### 1\.
 Logging into the Ansible Automation Platform (AAP)

 -   Use a web browser on your computer to access the AAP GUI via the link found in the Environment above.
-And use the following username and password to login: *admin / <password_set_in_deploy_vars>*
+And use the username and password provided in your "Workbench Information" on your "Workshops Homepage".

 ![login screen](images/0-setup-aap2-login.png)